-I use the”Trade and Share” variation we explored in the February 2013 post with larger groups, or in situations where participants need more movement and practice sharing with partners before a group discussion.
+The “Trade and Share” variation we explored in the February 2013 post is a useful technique for larger groups, or in situations where participants need more movement and practice sharing with partners before a group discussion.
 With this variation I ask participants to choose a card that represents a personal strength and then follow the trade and share sequence (2 or 3 trades).

 During the “report out” I invite group members to not only share what they heard about the card from others about that person’s strengths, but also what they know about that person’s inner strengths or contributions to the team.
 This process of group members adding their thoughts, complements, and positive feedback is another nice way for people to hear about their personal strengths from their colleagues or peers.